Alisha98A/Love-Children-Foundation/README.md

-make video section look better at bigger screen sizes change button link so its the same size for every button at every media query failed with making list in volunteer section centered from 768px and up.
+make video section look better at bigger screen sizes change button link so its the same size for every button at every media query failed with making list in volunteer section centered from 768px and up. cannot add margin top to media query of 768px and higher when i want to target learn-more-buttom volunteer button, cannot move more right in media query of 768px and up

 <!--Add a photo of how the website looks like on different screen devices-->